Evin-Ngoa/angular-utils-lib/projects/angular-utils-lib/README.md

 ## Available Directives

 ### 1. Filter Out Special Characters from inputs
-- This directive by default only allow numbers and alphabet characters.
-Space is *NOT* allowed by default.
+- By default, this directive only accepts letters and numbers.
+Space is by default *NOT* permitted.
 - Use the `appNoSpecialCharacters` directive in your application:

 ```html